amakarudze/pycon_na_2017/README.md

 Instructions for setting up a new project can be found here: <br>
 https://tutorial.djangogirls.org/en/django_start_project/

 If you are still new to Python and Django or coding in general, please be sure to stick to the names <strong>dummy</strong> and  <strong>dummy_site</strong> to avoid confusion with replacement of names in typing commands.
-It will save us time if you can set up before the workshop.

 You can download my slides from this repository as well.
 I will upload the code used in this tutorial after the workshop is over should you need to refer to it.